 The staff of Counseling and Psychiatric Services provide short-term individual counseling and psychiatric services to assist students in identifying, assessing, and resolving concerns which may interfere with their academic, social and emotional growth and development.
 Among the concerns commonly presented by students are adjustment issues, relationships, alcohol/drug abuse, eating concerns, emotional problems, and sexuality issues.

 Group therapy is a form of treatment that allows participants to learn about themselves and their relationships.
 It’s an ideal space to address personal difficulties because these are often shared by other members of the group.
 A significant benefit of group therapy includes not feeling as alone since others in the group will likely have experienced similar concerns.
 Most participants, though somewhat apprehensive at first, report that the group experience was helpful far beyond their expectations.

 Group is often an ideal treatment option, and may be best for your concerns.
 It’s a safe place to share with others who have experiences similar to yours.
-You may find that in group you will feel understood because you are able to interact with people who are struggling with issues much like those that brought you to the CAPS.
+You may find that in group you will feel understood because you are able to interact with people who are struggling with issues.
 Our therapy groups provide a space for giving and receiving feedback and support, allowing you to gain multiple perspectives, practice skills, try out new behaviors, and learn how to have more satisfying relationships.
 Our support groups provide an atmosphere conducive to sharing your concerns with others whose lives are impacted by similar issues.

 If you are interested, please contact (214) 768-2277 to schedule a pre-group consultation appointment with your group facilitators.